zxc916684603/ecs/intl.en-US/SDK Reference/Use API to run ECS/Create multiple instances at a time.md

 Compared with [CreateInstance](../../../../reseller.en-US/API Reference/Instances/CreateInstance.md#), [RunInstances](../../../../reseller.en-US/API Reference/Instances/RunInstances.md#) has the following benefits:

 -   RunInstances contains Amount to create and automatically run up to 100 instances or preemptible instances for one request.
--   When an instance is created, the instance status automatically becomes Starting and then Running.
+-   When an instance is created, the instance status automatically becomes **Starting** and then **Running**.
 You do not need to call the StartInstance operation.
 -   Instances have Internet IPs allocated if you set the value of InternetMaxBandwidthOut greater than 0.
 -   You can also create 100 [preemptable instances](../../../../reseller.en-US/Product Introduction/Instances/Preemptible instance.md#) at a time to fully meet your requirements.
 -   Release plan can be scheduled by setting AutoReleaseTime, and the number of created parameters can be set by configuring Amount.
 The error codes and available parameters of RunInstances are completely compatible with CreateInstance.